Alert. The SSL feature (HTTP to HTTPS) box produced erroneous results between 23 Sept and 02 Oct.

 This tool will then auto-detect your regex when it sees a field that starts with "/(" and ends with either ")/" or ")/i".

-The replacement field on this tool must be either plain text or empty for replacement or removal of all the matches.
+The replacement field on this tool must be either plain text/html or empty, for either replacement or removal of all the matches.

 When using Regex start markers, back-annotation of the replacement code is also supported.